Take a walk in the past

 The interiors are well-preserved and invite you to take a journey in time, stepping into the shoes of the royalty that once lived here.
 You can see the king’s private writing cabinet, his bathroom, and view wax figures of former royal inhabitants.

 Rosenborg also houses an exquisite collection of Flora Danica and one of the world’s finest Venetian glass collections, both set in tower chambers.

 TRAVEL TIP: With a Copenhagen Card in hand you get free admission to Tivoli and over 80 attractions as well as free public transportation in the whole capital region.

-Rosenborg Castle has a sister museum at Amalienborg Palace displaying royal history from the mid 19th century unto today.
+If you want to find out more about the history of the Danish Royal Family, Rosenborg Castle has a sister museum at Amalienborg Palace displaying royal history from the mid 19th century until today.